 The UEA provides an excellent working environment for family with an on-site Nursery available to both students and staff members.
 The nursery opens every day between 8.30 am to 5.30 pm and offers flexible timetables.
 The UEA Nursery provides reduced fees for undergraduate and postgraduate students during term time.
 The Nursery building is located within walking distance from the School of Chemistry.
 For more information about the UEA Nursery you can visit their website.

 To support female students and staff to return to university after maternity leave, UEA has a family room set up in the basement of the Elizabeth Fry Building.
 The room is located within walking distance of both the School of Chemistry and the UEA Nursery.
 The baby feeding room is also equipped with a baby changing station, fridge and microwave in addition to a bottle and food warmer.
-For more information about how to access the room, please see the website or contact the Hub in the Elizabeth Fry Building on 01603597578.
+For more information about how to access the room, please contact the Hub in the Elizabeth Fry Building on 01603597578.

 The University has policies in place to support those with changing family circumstances.